isc-projects/kea/doc/sphinx/arm/config.rst

     } ]
     }

-The same can be done with many other commands like lease6-add etc.
+The same can be done with many other commands, like :isccmd:`lease6-add`, etc.

 Kea also uses user context to store non-standard data.
 Currently, only :ref:`dhcp4-store-extended-info` uses this feature.